This post was updated in June 2020.

 We stayed at six different hotels during our 2 week trip around Laos.
 On an average travel day, we paid 91.500LAK / €10 / $11,50 for accommodation.
 This adds up to 1.281.000 / €140 / $161 spent on accommodations in total.

-In the table below you can find the hotels I stayed at in Laos (only the ones I recommend!).
+In the table below you can find all the hotels I stayed at during our trip to Laos (only the ones I recommend).
 You can find more details about our accommodation in my 2 week Laos itinerary.

 |Huay Xai||Sabaidee Guesthouse||€10/$11||Agoda||Booking|